croaky/laptop/books/sicp.md

 (define (square x) (* x x))
 ```

-A compound procedure has been named `square` representing the operation of
+A compound procedure (proc) has been named `square`.
-multiplying something by itself.
-The thing to be multiplied is given a local
+It represents the operation of multiplying something by itself.
+The thing to be multiplied is given a local name `x`,
-name `x`, same as a pronoun in natural language.
+the same as a pronoun in natural language.

-The general form of proc definition is:
+General form of proc definition:

 ```
 (define (<name> <formal parameters>) <body>)
 ```

-The `name` is a symbol to be associated with proc definition in env.
+`name` is a symbol associated with a proc definition in the env.

-Formal `params` are names used within body of proc to refer to corresponding
+`formal parameters` (params) are names used within the body of the proc
+to refer to the corresponding arguments (args) of the proc.

+`name` and `formal parameters` are grouped within parentheses
+in the definition the same as during the call to proc.

-arguments of proc. `body` is an expression that yields value of proc application
+`body` is an expression that yields the value of proc application
-when formal params are replaced by args to which proc is applied. `name` and
+when params are replaced by args to which proc is applied.
-`params` are grouped within parens in definition same as during call to proc.

 ```lisp
 (square 21)